ParsanIT/PIT-Change-Forum-Language/README.md

 ## How to create the necessary language files?

-Currently, the necessary language files are named settings.xml, tasks.xml, usergroups.xml, adminviews.xml, which are available in the install directory, and a php file that contain language pack info like MyBB language pack info files.
+Currently, the necessary language files are named `settings.xml`, `tasks.xml`, `usergroups.xml`, `adminviews.xml`, which are available in the `install` directory, and a php file that contain language pack info like MyBB language pack info files.
 This is to speed up and facilitate the work of various MyBB communities around the world.
-If you have them ready, you can include them in the plugin and use them easily.
+If you have them ready, you can include them in the plugin and use them easily. if you use standard method for translating settings and settinggroups, you do not need add `settings.xml` into the package.
+(The standard method is: add the translations of settings and settings groups one by one in `/inc/languages/{yourlang}/admin/config_settings.lang.php`)
+Don't have enough time and patience for this?
+Our plugin will help you use `settings.xml` translations with one click.( clean and beautiful ;) )

 ## How to add a language:

-In the inc/plugins/pit_changeforumlang_languages ​​directory, create a folder with your language code/name and place the translated xml files in it, and also create a language information file with the same language code/name in php format next to it.
-(According to the Persian language template included in the package)
+In the `inc/plugins/pit_changeforumlang_languages` ​​directory, create a folder with your language code/name and place the translated xml files in it, and also create a language information file with the same language code/name in php format next to it.
+(According to the `persian` language template included in the package)

 For correct and logical functioning, the corresponding MyBB language pack must also be present in the forum so that you can see it for selection in the plugin.
 (It certainly does not make sense to have the settings section in Russian in a ACP with Chinese language -- however, we may change this if users request and need it.)